dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 ---

 Welcome to [DNSimple](/articles/dnsimple-services/)!
-We're here to make your transition from ClickFunnels as easy as possible – after all, [Simple](/articles/how-is-dnsimple-pronounced/) is in our name.
+We're here to make your transition from ClickFunnels as easy as possible.

 ## Step 1: Setting up a DNSimple account and trial